Yang-J-LIN/ProteinStructureWithDL/README.md

 #### Protein representation

 1. Rao, Roshan and Liu, Jason and Verkuil, Robert and Meier, Joshua and Canny, John F. and Abbeel, Pieter and Sercu, Tom and Rives, Alexander.
 "MSA Transformer". **, .
 (2021):
+2. Vig, Jesse and Madani, Ali and Varshney, Lav R. and Xiong, Caiming and Socher, Richard and Rajani, Nazneen Fatema.
+"BERTology Meets Biology: Interpreting Attention in Protein Language Models". **, .
+(2020):

 ### Recent papers